 All students who successfully complete the HUT program are asked to submit the Honors Undergraduate Thesis Exit Survey in the student's graduating semester.
-This survey is online and the Office of Honors Research will send a link for students to take this survey at the end of the semester.
+This Office of Honors Research will send a link to this online survey at the end of the semester once students complete their thesis.